 As web analytics evolved from tracking pageviews and clicks to measuring interest, intent, and defining segments… digital marketing transitioned from what once was almost an exclusively creative practice into one of the most important jobs in any company.

 Almost all data is important, but not all data will be important to you or your company.
-Your organizational goals will help you decide what type of information you need to collect, and how you use it in your marketing.
+Your organizational goals will help you decide what type of information you need to collect, what KPI’s to measure and how you use it in your marketing.